Momentric/Status/README.md

 ## Current Status: Busy

 ## Roadmap
-- 2 Updates Pendiing Review
-- 2 New Designs Pending Review
+- 1 New Design Later This Week
 - 1 New Design In Progress

 - Possibly Waveform 3.0